babibob/personal-gains/k8s/ansible_playbooks/kubernetes_monitoring/README.md

-# Ansible Collection - southbridge.kubernetes_mon

-Documentation for the collection.
+# Documentation for the playbook.